Why Yuka is what every supermarket trolley deserves

 Here’s how the app supports my own health goals:

-- During my 50 in 50 Challenge, I’ve used it to vet snacks, cereals and yogurts that I once assumed were healthy, but weren’t.
+- During my 50 in 50 Challenge, I’ve used it to vet snacks.
+I also checked cereals and yogurts.
+I once assumed these were healthy, but they weren’t.

-- It’s helped me identify hidden sugars and artificial sweeteners, which can be particularly unhelpful during perimenopause, when blood sugar balance and gut health are key.
+- It helps me spot hidden sugars and artificial sweeteners, especially handy during perimenopause, when blood sugar balance is important.

-Yuka turns your phone into a digital dietitian, breaking down product ingredients with plain-English explanations and science-backed insights.
-For anyone pursuing wellness after 40, it’s incredibly empowering.
+Yuka literally turns your phone into a digital dietitian with plain-English explanations and science-backed insights.

-Yuka was founded in France in 2016 by two brothers, Benoît and François Martin, and their friend Julie Chapon.
-The idea was born during a hackathon, where they initially imagined a connected fridge device shaped like a carrot, that could help families decode nutrition labels.
-But as the idea evolved, they realised a mobile app would be far more practical, and accessible for everyone.
+Yuka was founded in France in 2016 by Benoît and François Martin and their friend Julie Chapon.
+It was born during a hackathon.
+Initially, it was a connected fridge device shaped like a carrot, but a mobile app proved more practical.

 - Download the Yuka app on iOS or Android.